serluis/KiwiGames/README.md

 The enemies will be more and more, and more powerful each horde.
 It will be possible that a boss appear at lasts rounds.

-¡FIGHT FOR YOUR LIVE, EARN MONEY, KILL ZOMBIES!
+FIGHT FOR YOUR LIVE, EARN MONEY, KILL ZOMBIES!

+Click [here](https://serluis.github.io/KiwiGames/dist/) to play the game!

 [Age of Zombies](https://ageofzombies.com), Halfbrick Studios.